 Our Commitment to Texas’ Pollinators

 What’s a pollinator?
-Any animal or insect that moves pollen from the male parts of a flower to the female parts, which helps plants reproduce & grow more food.
+Any animal or insect that moves pollen from the male parts of a flower or crop to the female parts, which helps plants reproduce & grow more food.
 Pollinator species include:

 • Bees